Chronic Lymphocytic Leukemia (CLL) - Staging and Treatment

 Chemotherapy

-Chemotherapy is a medication that kills cancer cells.
-Chemotherapy travels throughout the bloodstream to kill cancer cells.
-You will be prescribed a regimen that lasts from days to weeks that includes a few different kinds of chemotherapy.
-Examples of chemotherapy medications used to treat CLL include bendamustine, chlorambucil, pentostatin, cyclophosphamide, fludarabine, and cladribine.
+Chemotherapy is the use of anti-cancer medicine that goes through your whole body to kill cancer cells.
+You will likely get a few chemotherapies, called a regimen.
+A regimen can be given over the course of days to weeks.
+Some chemotherapy medications used to treat CLL are bendamustine, chlorambucil, pentostatin, cyclophosphamide, fludarabine, and cladribine.
 Steroids may be given with chemotherapy or alone to treat CLL.
 Examples of steroids used to treat CLL are prednisone and methylprednisolone.

 Targeted Therapy

-Kinase inhibitors block growth signals within cancer cells, reducing the production of new cancer cells.
-Examples of kinase inhibitors include acalabrutinib, ibrutinib, duvelisib, and idelalisib.
-Another targeted therapy that may be used in the treatment of CLL is venetoclax.
-Individualized immune therapy called CD19 Chimeric Antigen Therapy (CAR-T) is currently being studied in CLL patients.
+• Kinase inhibitors: These block growth signals within cancer cells, reducing the production of new cancer cells.
+Examples of kinase inhibitors are acalabrutinib, ibrutinib, duvelisib, and idelalisib.

 Surgery

-If you have splenomegaly (enlarged spleen) you may have a splenectomy, or removal of the spleen.
+If you have splenomegaly (enlarged spleen) you may have a splenectomy (getting your spleen removed).
 The spleen helps to filter old, unneeded cells from the blood.
 People without a spleen are at a higher risk of infection.

 Bone Marrow Transplant

 Transplants can be done using a donor's bone marrow or stem cells (allogeneic) or your own bone marrow or stem cells (autologous).
-Allogeneic transplants are more commonly used in patients with CLL.
-Giving you a donor's marrow after marrow-killing (marrow-ablating) chemotherapy serves to "rescue" you with healthy bone marrow.
-One effect that providers see as a very important part of all allogeneic transplants is called the "graft versus tumor effect.”
-This is the effect that the donor's immune system (which is part of the marrow that the donor donated) has on your cancer cells.
-The hope is that the healthy donor immune system can attack any stray cancer cells that survived the treatment before the transplant.
+Allogeneic transplants are more common for people with CLL.
+One thing that is a very important part of all allogeneic transplants is called the "graft versus tumor effect."
+This is the effect that the donor's immune system (which is part of the marrow that they donate) has on your cancer cells.
+The hope is that the healthy donor immune system can attack any cancer cells that survived the treatment before the transplant.

 Clinical Trials